The Engagement Report

 The health indicators are as follows:

 Needs Attention: The engagement of your people with the strategy appears low, based on these indicators.
-You should consider taking action to persuade people to engage with the bigger plan for the organization.
+You should consider taking action to persuade people to engage with the bigger plan for the organisation.

 Getting There: People are generally taking the time to engage with the strategy, but there are areas that need your attention to improve how people are interacting with the bigger picture.

-Looking Good: The level of engagement in the organization is high.
+Looking Good: The level of engagement in the organisation is high.